robertleifke/forex-swap/README.md

   <br />
 </div>

-#### Automated market maker for FX derivatives

 ## Overview

+Numo is an automated, `log-normal` market maker that provides continuous liquidity to onchain FX markets.
 Automated market makers (AMM) can quickly bootstrap liquidity on any market without external prices.
-Numo, a specialized AMM is designed to do just that for a host of hedging products such as futures, forwards, and exotic option instruments.
-A useful application of Numo is hedging FX risk on long-tail currencies where Numo uses option premiums to peg a FX pair to a desired exchange rate (e.g. USD/EUR 1:1.2).
+Numo's specialized curve can offer more efficient exchange of FX and market make a variety of derivative products such as futures, forwards, and exotic option instruments.
+A useful application of Numo is building forward contracts to hedge long-tail FX.
 Unlocking savings for cross-border lending, payments, and exchange.

 ### Advantages